Asset allocation: Classification

+Per the Tactical asset allocation strategy above, an investor may allocate more to cyclical sectors when the economy is showing gains, and more to defensive when it is not.

 Academic studies

 In 1986, Gary P. Brinson, L. Randolph Hood, and SEI's Gilbert L. Beebower (BHB) published a study about asset allocation of 91 large pension funds measured from 1974 to 1983.
 They replaced the pension funds' stock, bond, and cash selections with corresponding market indexes.
 The indexed quarterly return was found to be higher than the pension plan's actual quarterly return.
 The two quarterly return series' linear correlation was measured at 96.7%, with shared variance of 93.6%.
 A 1991 follow-up study by Brinson, Singer, and Beebower measured variance of 91.5%.
 The conclusion of the study was that replacing active choices with simple asset classes worked just as well as, if not even better than, professional pension managers.
 Also, a small number of asset classes was sufficient for financial planning.
 Financial advisors often pointed to this study to support the idea that asset allocation is more important than all other concerns, which the BHB study is incorrectly thought to have lumped together as "market timing" but was actually policy selection.
 One problem with the Brinson study was that the cost factor in the two return series was not clearly discussed.
 However, in response to a letter to the editor, Hood noted that the returns series were gross of management fees.

 In 1997, William Jahnke initiated a debate on this topic, attacking the BHB study in a paper titled "The Asset Allocation Hoax".
 The Jahnke discussion appeared in the Journal of Financial Planning as an opinion piece, not a peer reviewed article.
 Jahnke's main criticism, still undisputed, was that BHB's use of quarterly data dampens the impact of compounding slight portfolio disparities over time, relative to the benchmark.
 One could compound 2% and 2.15% quarterly over 20 years and see the sizable difference in cumulative return.
 However, the difference is still 15 basis points (hundredths of a percent) per quarter; the difference is one of perception, not fact.